 So how do you become more confident in your financial abilities?
 The same way you do with any other task, practice.
 Managing your money is not something you are born knowing and it is certainly not intuitive.
 Just as with any other task that you learn the BEST way to gain confidence is to take action.
 Don’t wait to feel confident to start working on your finances.
 Confidence happens after the action takes place.

 But I get it, you’re nervous.
 You don’t know where to start…

 Here are five things you can do to help you take action and gain more confidence today:

-- Take the Secret Money Style Quiz and find out what your budgeting style is (and snag the free roadmap it will help a TON!)
+- Take the Budgeting Style Quiz and find out what your budgeting style is (and snag the free roadmap it will help a TON!)

 - Increase your retirement savings by 1%.
 You won’t miss it for a second because it’s TINY but it will make you feel incredible.
 Don’t even worry about where to invest it, just to say that you are saving for retirement will make you feel like a rock star!

 - Use the IRS withholding calculator (for those in the USA) to make sure you are withholding the right amount in taxes.